PaulCombal/Mute-Instagram-chrome/README.md

-# Mute-Instagram-chrome
+# Mute Instagram-chrome

+For those who whish Instagram would be more silent.
-Adds a button to toggle sound on instagram videos  and default mutes on reddit
+Adds a toggle sound button next to every playing video